sbaldasty/bedivere/README.md

 - [ ] Clean up warnings from the Form GUI

 ### Cleanup
+- [ ] Citations and sources should not have empty titles
-- Only allow citation source settings when a citation is selected
+- [ ] Only allow citation source settings when a citation is selected